William Herzog founded Herzog Contracting Corp.

 Rail Unloading Machine Revolutionizes Rail Unloading

 Herzog designed and built the Rail Unloading Machine (RUM).
-The self-contained unit travels highways and rails under its own power, mounts easily onto existing rails, and goes to work unloading rail from a continuous welding rail train.
+The self-contained unit travels highways and rails under its own power, mounts easily onto existing rails, and goes to work unloading rail from a CWR train.
 Within an hour, the RUM can unload 10-12 rails eliminating the need for extensive manpower and greatly reduces the risk of injury.

 TransitAmerica Services Inc. Becomes Part of the Herzog Family